- 2 Bedrooms

 King bed in master, two doubles in second bedroom; sleeper couch

-Full kitchenware included
+Full kitchenware supplied

 Full use of tennis/pickleball court, basketball court outside your front door